tdda/tdda/doc/source/tdda.serial.md

   rather than definitive, i.e. there is no problem at all to use a `.serial` file specifying a particular flat file with a different flat file.
 Indeed, this is common.
+  Note: since `path` is only really for information, it can be set to a glob (wildcard) pattern like '*.csv' or 'foo*.csv' to indicate a set of files. `@` can also be used as the wildcard to match `tdda.serial` filename conventions (see below).

 **`fields`** *(array or object)*
 : Descriptions of the fields in the file.
 See